 Maria Bartiromo joined FOX Business Network (FBN) as Global Markets Editor in January 2014.
-She is the anchor of Opening Bell with Maria Bartiromo (weekdays, 9-11 AM/ET) on FBN and hosts Sunday Morning Futures with Maria Bartiromo (10-11 AM/ET) on FOX News Channel (FNC).
+She is the anchor of Mornings with Maria Bartiromo on FBN (weekdays from 6-9 AM/ET) and Sunday Morning Futures with Maria Bartiromo (Sundays at 10 AM/ET) on FOX News Channel (FNC).

 Bartiromo has covered business and the economy for more than 25 years and was one of the building blocks of business cable network CNBC.
 During her 20-year tenure as the face of CNBC, she launched the network’s morning program, Squawk Box; anchored The Closing Bell with Maria Bartiromo; and was the anchor and managing editor of the nationally syndicated On the Money with Maria Bartiromo, formerly The Wall Street Journal Report with Maria Bartiromo.

 Bartiromo has been a pioneer in her industry.
 In 1995, she became the first journalist to report live from the floor of the New York Stock Exchange on a daily basis.
 She joined CNBC in 1993 after five years as a producer, writer and assignment editor with CNN Business News, where she wrote and produced some of CNN's top business programs.

 She has received numerous prestigious awards, including two Emmys and a Gracie Award.
 Her first Emmy was for her 2008 News and Documentary coverage of the 2007-2008 financial collapse and her “Bailout Talks Collapse” coverage was broadcast on NBC Nightly News.
 She later won a second Emmy for her 2009 documentary, “Inside the Mind of Google,” which aired globally on CNBC.
 Bartiromo won a Gracie Award for “Greenspan: Power, Money & the American Dream,” also broadcast globally on CNBC.